 You should keep away the acacia and its products from the heat vent, furnace, fireplace, or radiator.

 The acacia wood also shows a nasty effect with light because it can lose its color and become dark which looks very ugly.
 So you need to prevent acacia wood products from the sunlight and the air.
 If you are using these products in the open area, you will soon observe that the quality of these products will decrease, and they look very bad.

 The other bad thing about the acacia tree is that they have many defects, like the knots, absent in the other trees.
 This is because they grow tall, that’s why they get these types of defects, and their trunks tend to twist.

 The acacia wood requests a lot of care because it can easily break or buckle if you don’t correctly dry the acacia wood.
 If you live in an area where the humidity level is high, make sure that the acacia wood doesn’t break.

 The acacia wood is water-resistant, so it is suitable for furniture; many factors make it best for furniture.
-Many other acacia wood qualities make it best for furniture, like antimicrobial.
+Many other acacia wood qualities make it best for furniture, like antimicrobial and dining table made from acacia wood.
 The acacia wood regularly handles the moisture, even when you don’t treat it or protect it.